Encrypted XIP and MCUboot#

 Following image shows flash memory layout:

-Secondary slots act as a staging area for encrypted OTA image by MCUboot.
+Secondary slot act as a staging area for encrypted OTA image by MCUboot.
 The execution slot is used as an execution area of the encrypted image using platform on-the-fly decryption.

-Note: the placement of metadata in the flash memory is up to user.
+Note: the placement of encryption configuration blocks in the flash memory is up to user.

 Following image shows simplified flow of MCUboot overwrite-only mode extended with encrypted XIP extension.